Find out why there's no national screening programme for stomach cancer.

 There are a number of rare conditions that increase your risk of getting stomach cancer, including a condition called hereditary diffuse gastric cancer.
 People with this condition may have screening using a long flexible tube called an endoscope.
 This means that the doctor can look inside their stomach.

 Apart from this condition, doctors are not sure who would benefit from screening in the UK.
-Research has looked at screening people with indigestion but results showed it wasn’t useful.
 So, we need more research to find out who should have screening and how.

 There is screening in some parts of Asia and in Eastern Europe, where stomach cancer is much more common.
 They screen using endoscopy and are researching other ways of screening.